Estate Planning for Unmarried Couples

 Without the legal protections typically afforded to those who tie the knot, unmarried couples face unique challenges when it comes to estate planning.
 But before you rush to the nearest jewelry store to buy an engagement ring and propose to your partner, know this: there is a way to replicate the estate planning benefits of marriage.
 If you and your significant other don’t intend to legally marry, you will need to make special arrangements to protect both yourself and your partner.

-The attorneys at The Elder & Disability Law Firm, APC, can help you make those arrangements to ensure your financial futures are secure and your wishes are honored even without the need to get married.
+The attorney at The Elder & Disability Law Firm, APC, can help you make those arrangements to ensure your financial futures are secure and your wishes are honored even without the need to get married.
 The law firm has an office in Redlands but serves clients throughout Southern California.
 Get in touch today to schedule your consultation.